 A Controversial Scheme

-Many are unhappy about the Right to Rent scheme.
+The Right to Rent scheme has faced significant backlash.
 Chris Norris from the National Landlord Association explains: “It’s important to remember that landlords are neither immigration experts nor border agents… The Right to Rent scheme has placed an additional cost on an already pressurised sector”.

 We Have the Answer